Automation-Research-Team/aist_phoxi_camera/README.md

 `PhoXiControl` provides a virtual scanner device named "InstalledExamples-basic-example".
-Therefore, you can test our ROS driver `aist_phoxi_camera` even if no real scanners are connected to your host.
-You can launch the driver and establish a connection to the virtual scanner by typing as follows;
+Therefore, you can test the driver even if no real scanners are connected to your host.
+You can launch the driver and establish a connection to the virtual scanner by typing
 ```bash
 $ roslaunch aist_phoxi_camera run.launch vis:=true
 ```